RJK-Engineering/SublimeRefDocs/README.md

 # Sublime "Ref Docs" plugin

 Open reference docs for the selected package name.
-If the cursor is within quoted text the quoted text will be selected.
+If there is no selection and the cursor is within quoted text the quoted text will be selected.

 ## Install